addussk/projectII_ZUI/README.md

 -Adapted UI methods to new attributes.
 -Implemented functionality of adding image for each book and display image on the list.
 -Implemented sorting mechanism by every attributes, just clicked in header for each column.
+-Refactored showAlert function to show msg in diffrent place -Created predefined list of object;
+-Create initialization list with some products; Product should be render use created directive or component